HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 The pics are all Huffman-compressed, so first the Huffman tree has to be loaded.

 #### VGADICT ####
 This file is 1024 bytes large, but the last four bytes are just 0x00 byte padding.
-Four consequtive bytes each form a Huffman tree node and the node itself is made of two words, so the file describes 255 individual Huffman nodes (255 * 4 = 1020).
+Four consequtive bytes each form a Huffman tree node and the node type itself is made of two words, so the file describes 255 individual Huffman nodes (255 * 4 = 1020).
 Only those 1020 bytes are read and stored verbatim in an array of Huffman-node type of length 255 (size hard coded).
 As explained above a Huffman-node is a struct holding two words.

 #### VGAHEAD ####
 This file holds the offsets of the pics and is uncompressed.
 Each offset is a 32-bit signed number, but it is stored using only three bytes instead of four.
+The number of offsets is one more than the number of actual chunks; this last offset points to the end of the file.
+It is necessary because the length of a compressed chunk is not encoded anywhere, it needs to be computed using the starting offset of the next chunk.

 #### VGAGRAPH ####
+This is the file containing the Huffman-compressed chunks.
+The number of pics is hard-coded into the executable and cannot be learned from this file as not all chunks are actually pics, some are text or palettes.
+The first chunk is the *picture table*, an array of widths and heights for each pic.
+Each array element is a pair of two words, the first being the width and the second being the height.

 #### Extracting the pics ####
 Pics are stored Huffman-compressed, so first we need to read the Huffman-table.
 This is straight forward, simply dump the contents of VGADICT into a pre-allocated array.
 All sizes are hard coded.
 Next we need to read the pic headers from VGAHEAD.